kubik384/Web-RTS-Space-Game/readme.md

 MySQL will most likely require a certain databse with set tables, etc.

 Use the following parameter order for passing command line arguments:
-1 - boolean: set to true to load the game from a file instead of the database 2 - string: the path to the save file from the root directory (e.g. server_side/save_files/save.txt)
+1 - string: the path to the save file from the root directory (e.g. server_side/save_files/save.txt)